NWSL players kneel during the national anthem | Times Leader

 Rapinoe voiced her support for the NWSL players Saturday on social media: “You love to see these women using their voice, demanding better for America, and for black people and people of color.”

+Spirit Coach Richie Burke joined his players in kneeling before the late game.

+“I’m grateful for everything this country has given me, but I feel the need to support the Black Lives Matter movement because I know this privilege isn’t the same for everyone.
+This is just the start.
+There is much more work to be done,” Burke said.

-Mewis said the teams plan to keep calling attention to racial injustice.
+Mewis said the teams will continue to call attention to racial injustice throughout the Challenge Cup.

 “I think we want to keep this momentum and keep the attention on the Black Lives Matter movement throughout this tournament,” she said.